CO2-neutral building “Powerhouse Telemark” – Photographer: Sindre Ellingsen / Copyright: Schüco International KG

 Architects: Snøhetta, Oslo, Norway

-Energy concept: Skanska AB, Oslo, Norway
+Energy Concept: Skanska AB, Oslo, Norway

-Technical building equipment: Asplan Viak AS, Sandvika, Norway
+Building Services Engineering: Asplan Viak AS, Sandvika, Norway

-Specialist company: H-fasader AS
+Contractor: H-fasader AS

-Project development: Entra Eiendom AS, Oslo
+Project Development: Entra Eiendom AS, Oslo

 SCHÜCO International KG

-The Schüco Group, headquartered in Bielefeld, develops and sells system solutions for windows, doors and facades.
-With 5,650 employees worldwide, the company is working to be the technology and service leader in the industry today and in the future.
-In addition to innovative products for residential and work buildings, the building envelope specialist offers advice and digital solutions for all phases of a construction project - from the initial idea through planning and production to assembly.
-10,000 craft businesses and 30,000 architectural offices as well as construction professionals who commission the construction of a building work with Schüco worldwide.
-Founded in 1951, the company is now active in more than 80 countries and generated annual sales of 1.695 billion euros in 2020.
-Further information at www.schueco.de
+The Schüco Group, headquartered in Bielefeld, Germany, develops and distributes system solutions for windows, doors, and facades.
+With 5,650 employees worldwide, the company strives to be the technology and service leader in the industry, both today and in the future.
+In addition to innovative products for residential and commercial buildings, the building envelope specialist offers consulting and digital solutions for all phases of a construction project – from the initial concept through planning and manufacturing to installation.
+10,000 craft businesses and 30,000 architectural firms, as well as construction professionals who commission building projects, collaborate with Schüco worldwide.
+Founded in 1951, the company is now active in more than 80 countries and generated annual sales of €1.695 billion in 2020.
+Further information is available at www.schueco.de